cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 registered.
 Applications should mitigate against this type of attack by rate limiting or otherwise restricting the registration flow.

+## Protecting the masking key during registration

+The user enumeration prevention method uses a symmetric encryption key generated by the client and sent to the server at registration in the clear.
+This relatively sensitive and secret piece of data requires the full registration to be secured with integrity, authenticity, and confidentiality, as offered by TLS, for example.
+With TLS, integrity and authenticity can't be subverted once the session is over and past.
+Confidentiality, however, is not ensured if TLS encryption keys are backed up, shared, or leaked, and this allows decryption after the session (e.g. due to proxy re-encryption, logging, legal compliance).
+In transit, the masking key is subject to logging after TLS termination.

+In these cases, the masking key is at risk of being revealed to a passive (even non-malicious) attacker after registration has happened.

+This risk can be avoided by using a Key Encapsulation Mechanism (KEM) like HPKE
+{{I-D.irtf-cfrg-hpke}}.
+Implementations would use the server's public key received in the registration response to encrypt the record sent in the last registration message from the client to the server.

 ## Password Salt and Storage Implications

 In OPAQUE, the OPRF key acts as the secret salt value that ensures the infeasibility